-A diverse practice: some recent highlights
+A diverse practice: a few highlights

 Ilana collaborated with producer Michael Huter on the 2016 Tribeca Film Festival world premiere of the short film Taylor and Ultra on the 60s, The Factory and Being a Warhol Superstar.
 Warhol superstar Ultra Violet and Lower East Side icon Taylor Mead share their inside stories of Manhattan in the 1960s.

 Until recently, Ilana was a member of the programming committee for ARTtuesdays/MIAMI, a group that organized monthly panel discussions that explored timely and relevant creative initiatives that impact South Florida’s cultural landscape.
 Featuring an impressive range of Miami's art notables over a period of 9 years, a recent program titled Current Conversations: 90 Miles No More...Recent Arrivals from Cuba highlighted a lively discussion amongst a curator and two artists who exchanged views with Raul Rodriguez, established collector of Latin American art and Carol Damian, educator, curator, and former director of the Frost Art Museum.

 KVP recently curated an exhibition of Frank Dituri’s photographs at Stephen Rosenberg Fine Art in NYC.
 In addition to contributing an essay for the publication fata by Stephen F. Austin University Press (May 2015), we organized a sponsored and well-attended talk between Fran and Dr. David A. Lewis, Professor at SFA University, Texas.